FindMySchool LogoFindMySchool

 Best suited to families who value structured pastoral support and a school that is explicit about improvement priorities, and who will engage closely with attendance expectations and academic catch-up.
 The key decision point is whether the current trajectory translates into stronger GCSE outcomes for the individual student over the next two years.

-Applications for September 2026 entry follow the local authority coordinated process.
-The school sets out the national timetable, with applications opening on 1 September 2025, the national closing date on 31 October 2025, and offers made on 2 March 2026.
+Applications for September 2027 entry follow the local authority coordinated process.
+The school sets out the timetable, with applications opening on 1 September 2026, the national closing date on 31 October 2026, and offers made on 1 March 2027.

-In the supplied dataset, Progress 8 is -0.87 and Attainment 8 is 32.3.
-The FindMySchool GCSE ranking places the school at 3656th in England and 37th in Leeds, which sits in the lower performance band nationally.
+Progress 8 is -0.87 and Attainment 8 is 32.7.
+The FindMySchool GCSE academic ranking places the school at 2,894th out of 3,895 schools in England, with an overall secondary ranking of 3,366th nationally and 34th in Leeds.
 These figures indicate that exam outcomes remain an area to scrutinise carefully, particularly how the school supports students with gaps in literacy and prior learning.

 The school runs BulliesOut Peer2Peer Mentoring, where trained student mentors provide one-to-one support with clear safeguarding escalation where needed.
 The school also publishes an online support network with wellbeing and safeguarding signposting.